Football Times podcast: Premier League Week 22 preview – Man Utd, Arsenal, Liverpool in action

-Soccer Instances podcast previews Week 22 of Premier League motion on TV
+Soccer Occasions podcast previews Week 22 of Premier League motion on TV

-❚ We could earn fee from hyperlinks on this web page.
-Our editorial is at all times impartial (be taught extra)
+❚ We might earn fee from hyperlinks on this web page.
+Our editorial is all the time impartial (study extra)

 The Premier League has thrown up one other intriguing spherical of fixtures following the Christmas and New Yr rush.

-Soccer Instances returns to preview the upcoming prime flight video games on TV with Arsenal, Man Utd and Liverpool all in motion.
+Soccer Occasions returns to preview the upcoming high flight video games on TV with Arsenal, Man Utd and Liverpool all in motion.

 - LISTEN AND SUBSCRIBE TO FOOTBALL TIMES: Apple / Spotify / Acast

-Recent episodes can be launched each Wednesday to carry you the most recent information and views forward of every Premier League recreation on the field.
+Contemporary episodes will likely be launched each Wednesday to convey you the most recent information and views forward of every Premier League sport on the field.

 HEARALPUBLICIST sport editor Michael Potts is joined by BBC Match of the Day journal options editor Lee Stobbs in Week 22.